University of Santo Tomas: Literature and media

-The USTv Students’ Choice Awards was an annual award event that recognized TV programs and personalities that promoted Filipino Christian values.
+The USTv Students' Choice Awards was an annual award event that recognized TV programs and personalities that promoted Filipino Christian values.

 Greek life

-The Faculty of Civil Law and Faculty of Medicine and Surgery had several Greek organizations on campus, but in 2018, following the death of civil law student Horacio Castillo III, the UST Office of Student Affairs suspended the recognition of all fraternities and sororities.
+The Faculty of Civil Law and Faculty of Medicine and Surgery had several Greek organizations on campus.
+But in 2018, following the death of civil law student Horacio Castillo III, the UST Office of Student Affairs suspended the recognition of all fraternities and sororities.
 Tau Mu Sigma Phi, founded in 1946, is the oldest among the 10 Greek groups in the Faculty of Medicine and Surgery.

 Athletics

 In 1920, UST and other catholic universities and colleges in Manila organized a sports league called Liga Catolica.
 Four years later, members of the Liga Catolica organized themselves to form the National Collegiate Athletic Association (NCAA).
 UST won its first basketball championship and only NCAA championship in 1930.
-In 1932, the university seceded from the NCAA and formed the Big 3 League with the University of the Philippines and National University.
+Two years later, the university seceded from the NCAA and formed the Big 3 League with the University of the Philippines and National University.
 The Big 3 League and Far Eastern University eventually formed the University Athletic Association of the Philippines (UAAP) in 1938.

-The varsity sports teams, originally called the "Glowing Goldies", have since been renamed as the "Growling Tigers" beginning the 1992–1993 UAAP season.
-The women's teams are called the "Tigresses", while the juniors' (high school) teams are the "Tiger Cubs".
+The varsity sports teams, originally called the Glowing Goldies, have since been renamed as the Growling Tigers beginning the 1992–1993 UAAP season.
+The women's teams are called the Tigresses, while the juniors' (high school) teams are the Tiger Cubs.

-UST has the most general championship titles among the 8 member schools.
-UST has won the seniors division 45 times in the 74 seasons that the title has been awarded, including the record high 14-year run.
-The juniors team yielded 21 titles out of 26 seasons.
-The university is one of the only four universities that participates in all the UAAP events.
-UST has the most championships in baseball, beach volleyball, judo, swimming, taekwando and poomsae, tennis, and table tennis, or 7 out of the 16 sports in the UAAP.
+UST has the most general championship titles among the eight member schools.
+As of 2024, UST has won the seniors' division 47 times in the 76 seasons that the title has been awarded, including the record high 14-year run.
+The juniors' team yielded 23 titles out of 28 seasons.
+The university is one of the only four universities that participate in all of the UAAP events.
+UST has the most championships in baseball, beach volleyball, judo, swimming, taekwondo (kyorugi and poomsae), tennis, and table tennis, or seven out of the 16 sports in the UAAP.
+UST men's senior teams are the only teams that have won gold in all sports disciplines.